Kotlin/kotlin-by-example/examples/05_stdlib/06_find.md

-# find
+# find, findLast

-Returns the first of last element matching the given predicate, or null if no such element was found.
+`find` and `findLast` functions return the first or the last collection element that matches the given predicate.
+If there are no such elements, functions return `null`.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">